cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

   command adds a line to the ``.bash_profile`` file in your home directory so that the profile is sourced each time you login.
 You won't have to run this command again this semester.

+  **NOTE:** Unlike some of the examples you've seen with ``mepcott`` (i.e., Dr. Cotterell's username), the ``mepcott`` in the following command should NOT be replaced with your username.
+The command is provided by Dr. Cotterell to enable the CSCI 1302 shell profile on your account.

   .. code-block:: shell